-As of December 31, 2013, all active members have attained the service cap of 35 years.
-In accordance with the plan text, active members are not to accrue any futher benefits and, as such, the current service cost for future Plan years is nil.
-This is shown, along with the current service cost from the December 31, 2010 valuation as follows:
+As in the previous actuarial valuation, all active members have attained the service cap of 35 years.
+In accordance with the plan text, active members are not to accrue any further benefits and, as such, the current service cost for future Plan years is nil.